openedx/edx-platform/lms/djangoapps/appsembler/jitterbit_api/api_docs.md

 ## Enrollments

-This endpoint provide information about enrollment.
-Can be user with filter for course, start date and end data, also can be called without parameters for get all enrollments.
+This endpoint provides information about course enrollment.
+Can be called with filters for course, start date, and end date, or can be called without parameters to get information for all enrollments.

 * URL: `api/jitterbit/v1/accounts/batch`
 * Method: `GET`